oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 Do not delete the CRD if there are other operators in the same cluster or you have running domain resources.

-Beginning with Operator version 4.0, uninstalling an operator also removes the conversion webhook deployment and its associated resources by default.
+Beginning with operator version 4.0, uninstalling an operator also removes the conversion webhook deployment and its associated resources by default.
 Therefore, if you have multiple operators running, then, by default, an uninstall of one operator will affect the other operators.
 The uninstall will not delete the conversion definition in the domain CRD so you will be unable to create domains using `weblogic.oracle/v8` schema.
 If you want to prevent the uninstall of an operator
 from having these side effects, then use one of the following two options: